The non-returnable fee for this application must be submitted online at the time of the application.

 The application must be made by the proprietor or trustee of the premises.
 When made on behalf of a limited company there should be a separate statement of the names and addresses of all the directors.

-The premises must fulfil the following standard requirements in Schedule 1 of the Regulations:
+The premises must fulfill the following standard requirements in Schedule 1 of the Regulations:

 a) Having regard to their primary use, situation, construction and state of repair, the premises must, in the opinion of the Council, be a seemly and dignified venue for the proceedings.